simi2426/RDensityPlots/README.md

 2 215.4496
 ```

-`measure.var = "Age` tells the computer that the variable we want to measure is Age
+`measure.var = "Age"` tells the computer that the variable we want to measure is Age

-`grps` tells the computer that we are grouping this data by gender.
+`grps - "Sex"` tells the computer that we are grouping this data by gender.

 Now, we want to create a table of this data that can be put in the final graph: